Colusa County Probate — What Heirs Need to Know

 Colusa County local rules and procedures

-Petition captions must be comprehensive.
-Under Local Rule 15.01, the caption of every probate petition must be all-inclusive as to the order sought so the matter can be properly calendared and any filing fees determined.
-If any part of the estate is to be distributed to a trust, the caption must so indicate.
+Petition captions must be all-inclusive.
+Under Local Rule 15.01, every probate petition caption must fully describe the order sought so the matter can be properly calendared and filing fees determined.
+If any part of the estate is to be distributed to a trust, the caption must say so explicitly.
+An incomplete caption can cause scheduling errors and fee miscalculations.

 Uncontested matters may be submitted without appearance.
-Per Local Rule 15.06, all verified probate petitions may be deemed submitted without appearance, except for petitions confirming the sale of real property or personal property valued over $100.
-If the court intends to deny a petition where there is no appearance, it will continue the matter two weeks to allow the petitioner an opportunity to appear.
+Under Local Rule 15.06, verified probate petitions may be deemed submitted without appearance, except for petitions confirming sale of real property or personal property valued over $100.
+Petitioners must appear for all guardian or conservator appointments.
+If the court intends to deny a petition where no one appeared, it will continue the matter two weeks to give the petitioner a chance to show up.

-Accounts must follow a prescribed format.
-Per Local Rule 15.10, all accounts filed in probate proceedings must contain a summary showing inventory amounts, receipts, gains, disbursements, losses, and property on hand — supported by detailed schedules with dates, descriptions, and appraised values.
+Prescribed accounting format with detailed schedules.
+Per Local Rule 15.10, all probate accounts must contain a summary showing inventory amounts, receipts, gains on sales, disbursements, losses, and property on hand — supported by detailed schedules listing the nature, purpose, and date of each item.
+The schedule of property on hand must describe each item and indicate its appraised value.

 Colusa County probate timeline